Academic transcript

 Unit

-Each topic is given a weighting in units.
+Each topic in your course is given a weighting in units.
+A topic generally comprises of 4.5 units.
 Full-time students normally complete 18 units each semester, or 36 units a year.
 A 3-year course requires the successful completion of 108 units that meet the course requirements.

 Unofficial transcript